SYMPOSIUM-6-7 MONGOLIAN TRADITIONAL CULTURE AND IT’S FATE UNDER ONSLAUGHT OF GLOBAL HEGEMONY

 MONGOLIAN TRADITIONAL CULTURE AND

-ITS FATE UNDER ONS LAUGHT OF GLOBAL HEGEMONY
+IT’S FATE UNDER ONS LAUGHT OF GLOBAL HEGEMONY

 Mongolian traditional culture has more than two and half thousand years history.
 Its beginning connected with Khunnu /Gun/ Empire that existed from 3rd to 1st century B.C. mongolian traditional culture consists from wide range of components, such as Mongolian original pastoral nomadic culture, Mongolian shamanist culture, Mongolian Buddhist culture, some elements of Chinese culture and etc; it also includes strong signs of ancient Turkish and Uighur culture.
 However, Mongolian culture acquired its unique specific characters.